Ahmed-jerbi/VIOSO-Unity-Sandbox/_Eye tracker/readme.txt

 EyePointProvider=EyePointProvider.dll
 EyePointProviderParam=listen 999

-For a simple test, you can specify:
+For a simple test, ini "VIOSOwarpblend.ini" you can specify:
 EyePointProviderParam=sinewave
 This will undulate all axis and angles in a loop.